mku11/Salmon-AES-CTR/README.md

 ### SalmonCore API: Data encryption/decryption
 ```
-// To encrypt byte data or text without using a vault you need to generate your own key and nonce.
+// To encrypt byte data or text without using a drive you need to generate your own key and nonce.
 // Get a fresh secure random key and keep this somewhere safe.
 byte[] key = SalmonGenerator.getSecureRandomBytes(32); // 256-bit key